uncomplexlearning/a-level/public/markdown/cs.md

 ### 1.1.10 Subroutines (procedures/functions)

+- A subroutine is:
+  - named
-- A subroutine is a named ‘out of line’ block of code that may be executed (called) by simply writing its name in a program statement.
+  - a ‘out of line’ block of code
+  - executed (called) by writing its name in a program statement

 ### 1.1.11 Parameters of subroutines